1. Why do I pay an annual fee?

 The Schedule of Fees is prescribed in the Teacher Registration (General) Regulations 2012 and is reviewed from time to time in accordance with the State Government's general review of fees and charges.

-An Annual fee is required to be paid by all registered teachers by the end of March each year.
+An Annual fee is required to be paid by all registered teachers each year.
+Usually, the due date is the end of March each year.
 This fee covers the period from 1 April of the current year to 31 March of the following year.
+However, the TRBWA recognises that COVID-19 is impacting teachers in many ways.
+As a result, the Annual fee due date has been extended until 31 May 2020.

 All registered teachers will receive an annual fee invoice every February for the full annual fee payment due for the next year of registration.

-A late payment processing fee will be charged for annual fee payments not made by 31 March but made during April.
+A late payment processing fee will not be charged for annual fee payments not made by 31 March 2020 but made during April 2020 due to the impact of COVID-19.

 There are no discounts available on the annual fee.